miciek/my-machine-provisioning/README.md

 ## Testing
 The machine can be easily provisioned from scratch using Vagrant.
 Just make sure you have Vagrant installed and execute `vagrant up`.
 Then you can use the fresh system inside VirtualBox.

+## Adding new tasks
+Whenever I want to install something on my computer I add a task and tag all its steps as `debug`.
+Then I run it using

+`ansible-playbook setup.yml -i hosts --connection=local --ask-sudo-pass --extra-vars "@config.json" --tags "debug"`

+If everything works as planned, I remove tags and commit it to the repository.

 ## Inspiration and resources
 Majority of tasks and roles in this repository are my own, but the first version was heavily inspired by [Joseph Kahn](https://blog.josephkahn.io)'s blog post: [Ansible or: How I Learned to Stop Wasting Time Setting Up My Computer and Script It](https://blog.josephkahn.io/articles/ansible/).